Typraeurion/BASIC/docs/BUGS.md

 # Known Bugs

-* `FOR` loops don't work in immediate mode.
-(They only work for numbered lines.)

-* When the initial value of a `FOR` loop exceeds the `TO` value, BASIC is supposed to skip the loop.
-This has not been implemented yet.

 * When tracing expressions is enabled and assigning a value to a variable (either with `LET`, `INPUT`, or `READ`), the variable is displayed before the value to be assigned is evaluated; in addition,